stepbrobd/yeh/readme.md

 Emails in screener will be put into Everything, no need to parse separately.

+Topics are email threads, entries are emails in thread, different IDs.

 ## License

 Licensed under the [MIT License](license.txt), not sure if this is a violation